Seč Reservoir: History

 The dam was constructed between 1925 and 1934 as a protection against floods.
 As a result of the construction, 22 buildings were depopulated and flooded.
 Remains of some of them are popular destination for scuba divers.
 A small power plant was constructed between 1941 and 1946.
 In 1947 another smaller reservoir was constructed approx 1 km from the main reservoir and it is called Seč II.

+The machinery controlling the water tank outlet gates and other equipment was manufactured by the famous engineering company Škoda Works from Plzeň.
+The inspection corridor runs lengthwise through the dam at different height levels.

+The dimensions of the concreted corridor are approximately 1 × 2 metres.
+The total length is approximately 100 metres from the left embankment to the right embankment.
+The entrance is provided by two transverse corridors, each 13 metres long, which are protected by steel doors.
+The necessary equipment for monitoring the dam is also placed inside the inspection corridor.

+Few years later, during World War II, the construction of the hydroelectric power plant began.
+Quite unique wooden pipe with a diameter of two metres was used on most of the route to the power station.
+The main reason for this unique solution was probably the fact that the Nazi administration did not allow the use of scarce steel, which was used for weapons production.
+The wooden pipes were used until 2010, when they were replaced by new steel pipes.
+Fragments of the original wooden pipes are on display in three places in the town of Seč: in front of the castle, near the power station and near the caravan site.

 Biosystem

 The environmentally most valuable part of Seč are Ostrůvek and the Oheb peninsula, which consists of a steep rock that ends with a small rocky promontory covered with pines.
 This place is a home to some rare invertebrate species (snails, beetles) as well as a natural habitat of Eurasian eagle-owls.
 The forest that covers the Oheb rock consists of some very old species of European beeches.
 Dead trees are left to decay and become hosts for a wide range of polypores that feed on their dead wood.